Introduction

 4. Address Root Causes of Hunger

-While emergency food distribution meets immediate needs, churches committed to long-term impact should also address the systemic factors that contribute to food insecurity: poverty, unemployment, lack of affordable housing, inadequate public transportation, and limited access to healthy food in low-income neighborhoods.
+While emergency food distribution meets immediate needs, churches committed to long-term impact should also address the systemic factors that contribute to food insecurity: poverty wages, unemployment, lack of affordable housing, inadequate public transportation, and limited access to healthy food in low-income neighborhoods.
 This may involve advocacy, job training programs, financial literacy classes, community gardens, and partnerships with organizations working on systemic change.

 Implications for Ministry and Credentialing